-Sales professionals communicate a lot through email, whether it’s replying to RFPs (requests for proposals) following up with customers, or cold emails.
-With so much of today’s sales process happening through email, it’s important that sales professionals build relationships with prospects by learning how to write well.
+Sales professionals often communicate through email, whether replying to RFPs (requests for proposals), following up with customers, or cold emails.
+With so much of today’s sales process happening through email, sales professionals must build relationships with prospects by learning to write well.
 That’s why I’m eager to share with you some great tips on business writing rules from my good friend and international bestselling author, Shirley Taylor.

 Business Writing Rules at Work